isaacmcallister843/Chester_Robotic_Arm/README.md

 ## Installation
 Long term goals for this project include making a simple API for motor control, which will be released as a python package.

+## Intellectual Property
+Chester_main was created by my team and all work is original.
+The Chess AI is being developed with the help of various online tutorials and guides and most of the current posted work is a variation on other publically available projects.